lisp-mirror/clcon/README.md

 MIT (or BSD) license (see tkcon's copyright)

 ## Supported platforms
-Developed on Debian 8.
-Also seem to work on Windows 7 with ActiveTcl 8.6
+**clcon** is being developed on Debian 8 at x86 processor.
+Also it is sometimes tested on 32-bit Windows 7 with ActiveTcl 8.6 and seem to work too.

 ## Current state
 - REPL